somya339/Team-Conference/README.md

-# Stellar - Video Conferencing Application
+# NexusMeet - Video Conferencing Application

-Stellar is a high-performance video conferencing application built on [Livekit](https://livekit.io/).
+NexusMeet is a modern, open-source video conferencing application built with React, NestJS, and WebRTC.
 It leverages modern web technologies to provide a smooth real-time communication experience.

 ## Tech Stack